Isaac Mayer Wise: Rabbinical conferences

 The first outcome of Wise's agitation for union among the Jews was the Cleveland Conference held in 1855, and convened at his initiative.
 This conference was unfortunate, for, instead of uniting the rabbis of all parts of the country in a bond of fellowship, it gave rise to strained relations between Wise and his followers on one side, and prominent rabbis in the eastern part of the country on the other side.
 These differences were partly removed during the rabbinical conference of Philadelphia (1869), which Wise attended.
 The New York conference of 1870, and the Cincinnati conference of 1871 were efforts in the same direction; but a controversy ensuing from the latter served only to widen the breach.
 Yet was the great "unionist" not discouraged.
 He continued agitating for a synod which was to be the central body of authority for American Judaism.
 In 1881 he submitted to the meeting of the Rabbinical Literary Association a report urging the formation of a synod; but the matter never passed beyond the stage of discussion.
 However, he lived to see the establishment of the Central Conference of American Rabbis in 1889, which was the third enduring offspring of his tireless energy and unfailing perseverance.
 During the last eleven years of his life he served as president of the conference which he had called into existence.

 Besides the arduous labors that the organization of these national institutions entailed, Wise was active in many other ways.
 In 1857, when a new treaty was to be concluded between the United States and Switzerland, he visited Washington as chairman of a delegation to protest against the ratification of this treaty unless Switzerland should cease its discrimination against American Jews.
 In his own city, besides officiating as rabbi of the Bene Yeshurun congregation and as president of the Hebrew Union College, he edited the American Israelite and the Deborah, served as an examiner of teachers applying for positions in public schools, and was also a member of the board of directors of the University of Cincinnati.
 He traveled throughout the United States, lecturing, dedicating synagogues, and enlisting the interest of the Jewish communities in his plans and projects.

 Jewish-Christian relations

 As part of a program to defend Judaism against the inroads of Christianity, while refusing to demonize it, Isaac Mayer Wise offered innovative and influential views of the founding figures of Christianity.
 He was among the earliest Jewish scholars to reclaim Jesus as a Jew, and, more controversially, to suggest that Paul was in fact the Talmudic figure Acher.

+Anti-Zionism

+Wise opposed a Jewish return to Palestine, preferring Jews instead to make America their home.
+He therefore, along with others in the Reform movement, opposed the growing Zionist movement which advocated for the establishment of the Jewish state of Israel.